-- Make digital copies in the cloud: Your home inventory as well as any important receipts should be in digital format.
+- Make digital copies in the cloud: Your home inventory and any important receipts should be in digital format.
 Keep these stored in the cloud so they can’t be lost during a wildfire.

 4. Be Prepared to Lose EVERYTHING

-This is where wishful thinking really gets in the way of wildfire preparedness.
+This is where wishful thinking gets in the way of wildfire survival.
 As Tony Stoltzfus recounts of the moments before the Carr Fire forced him to evacuate,

 “You look at the sky and you can’t see anything.
 You think: ‘Well, the firefighters are really good.’
 You think: ‘I’m not going to take that because it will be disruptive to put it all back when we return.”

-That sort of thinking led him to take his computers, documents, and some other items with monetary value – but nothing which was irreplaceable or held sentimental value.
+That sort of thinking led him to take his computers, documents, and other items with monetary value, but nothing was irreplaceable or held sentimental value.

-Now he regrets not being able to take his family photos, journals, and handmade furniture – like the dining room table he used instead of an engagement ring to propose to his wife.
+Now he regrets not taking his family photos, journals, and handmade furniture – like the dining room table he used instead of an engagement ring to propose to his wife.

 They might just be “things” – but things have value.
-As PS Mag points out in their article about things lost in wildfires,
+As PS Mag points out in their article about items lost in wildfires,

 “Sentiment appears over and over in conversations about lost belongings.
 ‘Things are things,’ evacuees say, or ‘Everything can be replaced,’ or ‘It’s just a house, plaster and wood.’
 Perhaps they say these phrases aloud so often because they are trying to convince themselves.”